-• The Medical Assisting program is accredited by the Commission on Accreditation of Allied Health Education Programs and the American Association of Medical Assistants.
+• The Medical Assisting Diploma program is accredited by the Commission on Accreditation of Allied Health Education Programs upon the recommendation of Medical Assisting Education Review Board (MAERB).

 • The Associate Degree Nursing and Practical Nursing Programs are accredited by the North Carolina Board of Nursing.